yglcode/zig_interfaces/README.md

 }
 ```
 As shown above, "shape" can be anytype as long as it provides move() and draw() methods.
 All type checking happen at comptime and no dynamic dispatching.

 As following, we can define a generic interface which capture the methods required by some generic algorithm; and we can use it to adapt some types/instances with different method names into the required api.

-Interface std.io[Reader,Writer] and std.fifo and std.fs.File use this pattern.
+Interface std.io.[Reader, Writer] and std.fifo and std.fs.File use this pattern.

 Since these generic interfaces do not erase the type info of the values it hold, they are different types.
 Thus you cannot put them into an array for handling uniformally.

 ``` zig